stackql/deno-openapi-dereferencer/README.md

 # @stackql/deno-openapi-dereferencer

 A Deno module to recursively dereference and flatten OpenAPI specifications.
 This module provides functions to handle `$ref`, `allOf`, `oneOf`, and `anyOf` structures, creating a fully dereferenced and optionally flattened document.

+See the project on [__jsr__](https://jsr.io/@stackql/deno-openapi-dereferencer) for more info.

 ## Features